spturner/AI_ML_Workshops/Hands_on_with_Apache_MXNet/README.md

 n01494475 hammerhead, hammerhead shark
 ```

-Now we are also going to need some same images to test the model against.
-I'm going to suggest two images and if you are feeling adventurous feel free to add some of your own images and have a look at the outputs
+Now we are also going to need some sample images to test the model against.
+I'm going to suggest two images and if you are feeling adventurous, feel free to add some of your own images and have a look at the outputs

 ```bash
 wget -O image0.jpeg https://cdn-images-1.medium.com/max/1600/1*sPdrfGtDd_6RQfYvD5qcyg.jpeg